 For two years I bugged my friend for her grandmother’s granola bar recipe.
 “Erica!
-I finally found my granola recipe!” she emailed one day, and that was two years ago.
+I finally found my recipe!” she emailed one day, and that was two years ago.
 So last night, approximately four years after the idea’s inception, my plans finally came to fruition when I made these bars—adapted to include wild ingredients, of course.

 Evening Primrose Seeds

-For the much pared-down recipe I mixed 2 cups oats, 1 tbsp evening primrose seeds, and the rosehip raisins in a baking pan and set in a 350 degree oven.
+For the much pared-down recipe I mixed 2 cups oats, 1 Tbsp evening primrose seeds, and the rosehip raisins in a baking dish and set it in a 350 degree oven.
 The recipe said to leave them in for 12 to 18 minutes, stirring occasionally, until they browned.
 At 5 minutes, however, my rosehip raisins were starting to turn brown, so I pulled the pan out and meticulously picked them out.
 I think next time I’ll drop them into the oven mixture for the last 3 minutes of toasting.